 Diltiazem belongs to a class of medications called calcium channel blockers.
 It is used to treat and prevent angina, control abnormal heart rhythms (e.g. atrial fibrillation), and treat high blood pressure.
 It is also occasionally used for anal fissures.

-Diltiazem can be taken by mouth as tablets or capsules, or given in hospital by injection.
-Usual oral starting doses of immediate release Diltiazem are 30 to 60 mg four times per day.
+Diltiazem can be taken by mouth as tablets or capsules, or given in the hospital by injection.
+Usual oral starting doses of immediate-release Diltiazem are 30 to 60 mg four times per day.
 The maximum daily dose is often 480 mg per day (120 mg four times per day).
-Long-acting (sustained release) products have less frequent dosing and should not be crushed.
+Long-acting (sustained-release) products have less frequent dosing and should not be crushed.
 Examples of long-acting Diltiazem products are Herbesser R (or equivalent) and Herbesser SR (or equivalent), and they are taken on a daily basis.

 In Hong Kong, Diltiazem is a prescription only medicine, and requires a prescription from a doctor to be purchased in a pharmacy.
 It can also be obtained from doctors.
 To find a pharmacy near you, refer to the list of pharmacies (“Authorized Sellers of Poisons”) from the Hong Kong Department of Health.